Member Access Only

 3

 When it is done the pork will fall apart when you look at it.
 Pull it out onto a cutting board and shred with two forks.
-It takes about two minutes and is incredibly satisfying.

 4